CSMMLab/KiT-RT/doc/physics.rst

 Modal discretizations
 **************************
-Modal discretizations of \eqref{eq:BoltzmannCSDTrafo} can be interpreted as a closure problem [Levermore1996Moment]_ , [Levermore1996Entropy]_.
+Modal discretizations of :eq:`BoltzmannCSDTrafo` can be interpreted as a closure problem [Levermore1996Moment]_ , [Levermore1996Entropy]_.
 To present the derivation of different closures, we first formulate the moment equations which are not closed.
 Second, we close these equations with the :math:`P_N` closure and third, we derive the :math:`M_N` closure.

 Moment equations
 +++++++++++++++++++++++++